 \subsection{Bayesian optimisation}

-Before describing the individual optimisation options in detail, we want to illustrate \pkg{NUBO}'s user experience, that is its easy-to-read and write syntax, flexibility, and modularity, on a simple Bayesian optimisation step that can be further divided into four substeps.
+Before describing the individual optimisation options in detail, we want to illustrate NUBO's user experience, that is, its easy-to-read and write syntax, flexibility, and modularity, on a simple Bayesian optimisation step that can be further divided into four substeps.

 First, we define the input space.
-Here, we want to optimise a six-dimensional objective function that is bounded by the hyper-rectangle $[0, 1]^6$ specified as \code{bounds}, a $2 \times 6$ \code{torch.Tensor}, where the first row provides the lower bounds and the second row the upper bounds for all $6$ input dimensions.
-Second, we load the training inputs \code{x_train} and the training outputs \code{y_train}.
+Here, we want to optimise a six-dimensional objective function that is bounded by the hyper-rectangle $[0, 1]^6$ specified as \code{bounds}, a $2 \times 6$ \code{torch.Tensor}, where the first row provides the lower bounds and the second row the upper bounds for all six input dimensions.
+Second, we load the training inputs \code{x\_train} and the training outputs \code{y\_train}.
 This training data can be selected manually or generated by using a space-filling design, such as Latin hypercube sampling introduced in Section~\ref{sec:nubo-utils}.
-Third, we define and train the Gaussian process implemented in \pkg{NUBO} as discussed in Section~\ref{sec:nubo-gp}, or set up a custom Gaussian process with \pkg{GPyTorch}.
-Fourth, we specify an acquisition function that takes the fitted Gaussian process as an argument and choose an optimisation method.
-In this case, we use the upper confidence bound introduced in Equation~\ref{eq:acq-ucb} and optimise it with the L-BFGS-B algorithm \citep{Zhu1997} using the \fct{single} function.
+Third, we define and train the Gaussian process implemented in NUBO as discussed in Section~\ref{sec:nubo-gp}, or set up a custom Gaussian process with GPyTorch.
+Fourth, we specify an acquisition function that takes the fitted Gaussian process as an argument and chooses an optimisation method.
+In this case, we use the upper confidence bound introduced in Equation~\ref{eq:acq-ucb} and optimise it with the L-BFGS-B algorithm \citep{Zhu1997} using the \code{single} function.